hundred rabbits logo consisting of one hundred white dots

 internet

 The best way to get internet in Japan is to rent a pocket wifi.
 There are currently more than 30 companies that provide wifi router rental in Japan, with big variations in data allowances, connectivity speeds, coverage and rental periods.
 Routers use 3G, 4G, WiMAX or LTE and tend to come in 3-, 7-, 14- and 30-day (or longer) packages.
 Softbank offers many pocket wifi options for rent for light and heavy use.
 It gets cheaper the long you rent it for or if you pay for time up front.
-The unit can be received by mail, for more information, check out this page.
+It is possible to receive the unit by mail, for more information, check out Kyushu Wifi Rentals.
+Kyushu Wifi Rentals is one of many options, we are not saying that it is the best, it is one that we used and that was the most convenient at the time.

 currents

-An important factor in route planning is current; the circulation of currents here is complex and can be quite strong; the Japanese Coast Guard provides a useful simulation of currents for inland waters.
+An important factor in route planning is current, the circulation of currents here is complex and can be quite strong.
+The Japanese Coast Guard provides useful information on the location and strength of current throughout Japan on their website:

 The Kuroshio is a high-temperature, high-salinity warm current that is dark blue color as is implied by its name and has a transparency of more than 30 metres.
 Its flow rate is 2 to 3 kn on the average and reaches up to 4 to 5 kn, and its watercourse changes more violently in direction than is usually anticipated.
 The Kuroshio is weaker in summer and autumn and stronger in winter and spring.